 Oh yes, I’m included in that!
 I’ve done some voices for that, yes.
 I’m really looking forward to seeing what all these silly voices will be attached to.
 I didn’t see any of the rest of the Pythons, sadly, apart from Terry Gilliam.
 They just had me in for the day and I did my own bit.
 Terry popped in while I was there, but otherwise everyone was there separately.
 I didn’t do any characters that you’d know.
 They’re all out of Graham’s book, so it was various different females that he encountered.
 One bit I had to do was a scene at David Frost’s birthday party, which took place in Los Angeles, and I play the voice of a singing telegram, who is tap-dancing on roller-skates.
 I had to make all the noises in the studio as well as singing!
 I can’t wait to see it.

-Monty Python and the Holy Grail is out now on Blu-ray, from Sony.
-Portrait at top of page by Amelia Shepherd; used with kind permission.
+Monty Python and the Holy Grail is out now on Blu-ray from Sony.
+The portrait at top of page by Amelia Shepherd; used with kind permission.